 While the Coconut Grove Arts Festival® may last only three days, its commitment to promoting arts education in South Florida has always been a year-long venture.

-For more than 50 years, the mission of the Coconut Grove Arts & Historical Association has been to nurture a future generation of artists.
+For 60 years, the mission of the Coconut Grove Arts & Historical Association has been to nurture a future generation of artists.
 Proceeds from the Coconut Grove Arts Festival help to fund our year-round programs, create a positive impact on our community and touch the lives of many throughout the year.

 EDUCATION & OUTREACH PROGRAMS

-$50,000 in scholarship support is presented to 16 graduating seniors from local public magnet arts high schools each year.
-In fact, last year marked the 25th anniversary of the Arts Festival’s scholarship program for talented art students in Miami-Dade County.
-To request more information about our annual scholarships, click below.
+$45,000 in scholarship support is presented to 15 graduating seniors from local public magnet arts high schools each year.
+In fact, last year marked the 27th anniversary of the Arts Festival’s scholarship program for talented art students in Miami-Dade County.
+To view the 2023 award winners, please click below.

 The Coconut Grove Arts Festival has revamped its former Emerging Artist program to be a more robust mentoring program to help create the Next Generation of Art Show Artists.
 Our goal is to give this next generation of Artists the foundation they need to begin their art show careers after completing the second year.